Registrations are now open click here to register now!

-So this Sunday is 10th anniversary the swim has successfully developed a team and fundraising culture and this year hopes to raise over $200,000 with over 14 teams entering a fundraising challenge to raise $10.000 each and swim 10 Kilometres.
+Last year’s 10th anniversary the swim has successfully developed a team and fundraising culture and this year raised over $200,000 with over 14 teams entering a fundraising challenge to raise $10.000 each and swim 10 Kilometres.
 Two of the teams are comprised solely of Rainbow Club children.
 They were presented at a launch in November 2017 which was attended by Dawn Fraser, the Premier and a cast of swimming super stars like Dan Kowalski and Matt Aboud who will also be at the swim and starting it this Sunday.

 2018 Launch event with Dawn Fraser and NSW Premier Gladys Berjiklian and Rainbow Club kids.